phoe/articles/2022-xx-xx-static-let/static-let.md

 ## Static binding structure

+The code from the original article uses a cons cell rather than a whole structure, and also does not recognize between an uninitialized binding and an initialized binding with the value of `NIL`.
+It also isn't safe against the situation of multiple threads attempting to initialize the binding at the same time.

-We'll implement each static binding as a structure with three slots: the value (obviously), a boolean stating whether a binding has been initialized, and an optional lock for bindings which should work in a multithreaded environment.
+To fix that, we'll implement each static binding as a structure with three slots: the value (obviously), a boolean stating whether a binding has been initialized, and an optional lock for bindings which should work in a multithreaded environment.
+We don't need a copier or a predicate, and, since we're in our own package, we can ignore concatenation names for binding accessors.

 ```lisp
 (defstruct (static-binding (:constructor %make-static-binding)